We are happy to welcome and wish you a wonderful experience in the Herning and Ikast-Brande area!

 When you have arrived and started working for more than 3 months you must register for a Danish Civil Personal Registration number (CPR number) and tax card.
 To get registered for a CPR number, you must have a permanent address in Denmark and you must show up in person at the International Citizen Service.

-Border Commuters
+Border commuters

 If you work in the area of Herning and Ikast-Brande but are living just outside the Danish border, Germany for example, maybe the following information might be relevant for you.